-Yet, superheros, are all around us each and every day.
-Whether it's a police officer who stops a crime in action, or a firefighter who rescues a little kid from the fourth floor of a burning building--superheroes are what keep us going.
+Yet, superheroes, are all around us each and every day.
+Whether it's a police officer who stops a crime in action or a firefighter who rescues a little kid from the fourth floor of a burning building--superheroes are what keep us going.
 They are what inspire us to do and reach for superhero heights in our own lives.

-What follows is our list of our favorite superhero cartoons from the 1980's (in no particular order):
+What follows is the list of our favorite superhero cartoons from the 1980s (in no particular order):

 He-Man & The Masters of the Universe (1983-1985)

 Will running for over ten years on ABC as part of the network's Saturday morning lineup, Super-Friends

 went through a fun list of alternate titles throughout its run.
 One point, the show, which was produced by Hanna-Barbera was known as "Challenge of the Super Friends," then "The All-New Super Friends Hour," and The Super Powers Team: Galactic Guardians" for example.
 The show was tied in with the superheroes of DC Comics